Battle of Pea Ridge: Leetown

-McCulloch's force consisted of a cavalry brigade under Brigadier General James McIntosh, an infantry brigade under Col. Louis Hébert, and a combined force of Cherokee, Choctaw, Chickasaw, Creek, and Seminole cavalry under Brig.
+McCulloch's force consisted of a cavalry brigade under Brigadier General James McIntosh, an infantry brigade under Col. Louis Hébert, and a combined force of Cherokee, Chickasaw, Choctaw, Creek, and Seminole cavalry under Brig.
 Gen. Albert Pike.
 McCulloch's troops swung west on the Ford Road and plowed into elements of the Federal army at a small village named Leetown, where a fierce firefight erupted.

 At 11:30 a.m.
 Osterhaus rode north through a belt of timber onto Foster Farm and witnessed an astonishing sight.
 McCulloch's entire division was marching east on Ford Road only a few hundred yards away.
 Despite the odds, Osterhaus ordered Bussey's small force to attack to buy time for his infantry brigade to deploy.
 Three Federal cannon began shelling the Southerners, killing at least ten.
 McCulloch wheeled McIntosh's 3,000 horsemen to the south to attack.
 The massed Confederate charge overwhelmed Bussey's force, stampeding them and capturing the cannons.
-A little further west, two companies of the 3rd Iowa ran into a Cherokee ambush and were similarly routed.
+A little further west, two companies of the 3rd Iowa ran into Pike's Cherokee and were similarly routed.
 The Iowa unit's unusual killed-to-wounded ratio, 24 killed and 17 wounded, suggests that the Native American warriors killed a number of wounded Northerners.
-"Some, perhaps all, of Trimble's wounded Iowans were murdered and at least eight were scalped."
+This incident tarnished Pike's image and reputation for the duration of his life giving evidence that the Native Americans laid finishing blows on the wounded as well as scalped and mutilated some in the surprised Union troop.

 South of the belt of timber lay Oberson's Field, where Greusel had time to form his brigade and nine cannon on the forest edge on the south side.
 Sul Ross alertly led the 6th Texas Cavalry in pursuit of Bussey's force.
 But when Ross rode into the field, his men were fired on and quickly fell back.
 Greusel shook out two companies of skirmishers from the 36th Illinois and posted them along the southern edge of the belt of timber between Oberson's and Foster's fields.
 The Federal gunners began lobbing shells over the belt of timber.
-Though the howitzers were fired blindly, their first shell bursts panicked the Cherokees, who rapidly retreated and could not be rallied.
+Though the howitzers were fired blindly, their first shell bursts panicked the Cherokee, who rapidly retreated and could not be rallied.
 Meanwhile, McCulloch had formed Louis Hébert's 4,000-man infantry brigade across a wide front and sent them south.
 Hébert took control of the four regiments east of the north-south Leetown Road, while McCulloch took charge of the four regiments west of the road.